gtatters/ThermImageJ/Readme.md

 Compatibility
 -------------

 -   ThermImageJ was developed on OSX, and tested using ImageJ v1.52n.
-Many features require installation of command line tools that may or may not work as effectively in different operating systems.
+Many features require installation of command line tools that may present future challenges on different operating systems.
 Testing and troubleshooting is ongoing.
 Report issues here: <https://github.com/gtatters/ThermImageJ/issues>

 Requirements
 ------------